MonolithInd/suicideCrypt/README.md

     Do you wish to continue? (y/n):
 Note that some of the options were not selectable during setup.
 These are "advanced" and can be changed via command line if required, some cannot.
 At the moment the keyfile size, Hash spec and cipher cannot be changed.
 This might be altered in a future version.

+If you wish the script the creation of a suicide